Essential items for your car emergency kit to keep you safe

 Hi-vis safety vests are cheap, lightweight and easy to store beneath your seat or in a seat pocket.
 Wearing a road safety vest can help make you more visible to oncoming traffic.

 In low visibility conditions, a reflective triangle can be used as extra warning for other motorists.
-Place it on the side of the road between 30 to 50 metres behind your stopped vehicle to give motorists extra time to spot the roadside hazard.
+Place it on the side of the road between 30 and 50 metres behind your stopped vehicle to give motorists extra time to spot the roadside hazard.

 RACV ERA worker in hi-vis safety vest checking battery life in customer's car